Jump to section

 Ciprofloxacin (brand name Cipro) is an antibiotic used in both human and veterinary medicine to treat bacterial infections.
 These antibiotics are in the fluoroquinolone class, meaning they function by eliminating or stopping the replication of bacteria in the body.
 Often, ciprofloxacin is used for dogs as a substitute for Baytril, an antibiotic known to cause allergic reactions in some dogs.

 A typical dosage of ciprofloxacin for dogs is between 5 mg and 15 mg per kg; the exact amount depends on the canine’s size and medical condition.
-This medication is usually administered twice a day by mouth, though it does come in an injectable form.
+This medication is usually administered twice a day by mouth, though it does come in an injectable form and as eye drops.

 Vets often choose ciprofloxacin for dogs because it can neutralize many strains of bacteria.
 It’s especially effective against the strains responsible for urinary tract and skin infections.
 Most dogs show improvement within 2 days of beginning treatment.